Adrienne Carmack, Executive Director

 Favorite book: Americanah, Chimamanda Ngozi Adichie

-Woman (dead or alive) to have dinner with: Toni Morrison
+Woman (dead or alive) to have dinner with: Stacey Abrams

 Favorite place to go on a feminist rant: Wherever I am standing (or where I jump to my feet) when the necessitating moment strikes

-Perfect day (in one sentence): My perfect day starts at sunrise with a solidly humidity-free run through the blueberry barrens followed by a staggering amount of iced coffee alongside a toasted salt bagel (with a well-balanced cream cheese ratio), a one-two punch trip to the bookstore and then the beach, and it ends with ice cream.
+Perfect day (in one sentence): My perfect day starts early with a long run on the blueberry barrens followed by a really good bagel and iced coffee breakfast and a trip to the bookstore and beach.

 Five Questions with CJ